 The student can judge for a problem to be computed, which constitutive model should be selected depending on choice of material and loading.
 For computation tools such as commercial finite element codes, the students can understand the documentation with respect to the implemented constitutive models, and they can make their choice based on their knowledge.
 The students have basic knowledge for the development of constitutive laws.

 Qualification: Engineering Mechanics; Advanced Mathematics

 [1] Peter Haupt: Continuum Mechanics and Theory of Materials, Springer [2] Skript

-5.102 Course: Laboratory Production Metrology [T-MACH-108878]
+5.101 Course: Laboratory Production Metrology [T-MACH-108878]

 Responsible: Prof. DrIng.
-Gisela Lanza Dr. Florian Stamer
+Gisela Lanza Organisation: KIT Department of Mechanical Engineering and